dxda6216/q10/README.md

-# q10
+# Q10
-A simple code to calculate Q10 values for circadian clocks on Google Colab
+This is a simple code to calculate Q10 values for circadian period length by using SciPy Optimize non-linear least squares fit on Google Colab.